YuriUfimtsev/SPbU-database-course/README.md

 # SPbU-database-course
 Scripts from course on databases.
+To run the scripts MS SQL Server was used.

 ## Navigation
 - pets_db --> scripts to a pets database.